devthepenguin/AuthXamarinAndroid/README.md

 # AuthXamarinAndroid
-Sign-In workflow for Google OAuth 2.0 in Xamarin.Android
+Sign in workflow using Google OAuth 2.0 for Xamarin.Android apps